What’s the Best Skinning Knife for Small Game?

-Finding the best skinning knife for small game isn’t an easy task largely due to the size and type of game that needs skinned.
+Finding the best skinning knife for small game isn’t easy largely due to the size and type of game that needs skinned.

 We have always advocated that there isn’t one specific knife that can do the job for everything.
-We look at knives as tools that each have their own specified use.
+So, we look at knives as tools that each have their own specific use.

 There are tactical knives that are used by military or police personnel, field knives, knives used as survival tools, and EDC folders.
-All of these knives have their own uses and any proficient survivalist, hunter or outdoorsman usually has at least a couple different knives in their arsenal.
+All of these knives have their own uses and any seasoned prepper, hunter or outdoorsman usually has at least a couple different knives in their arsenal.

 Small game is tricky.
-You need a blade that is smaller so that you have the ability to control it very precisely, while being extremely sharp and effective at cutting away the skin from from the animal.
+You need a blade that is smaller so that you have the ability to control it very precisely, while being extremely sharp and effective at cutting hide away the carcass.

 What To Look For in a Small Game Skinning Knife:

 The biggest thing you need to consider for small game skinning knives is how you plan on using the knife.
 We suggest our favorite choices below but whether you go fixed blade or folding blade will entirely depend on how you intend to use the knife.